ADVERTISEMENT

 His lawyers, Joseph Nascimento and David Raben, and Bieber said by email they would respond to the allegations in court “when appropriate.”

-Jacobson didn't address the charges during his court appearance in St. Paul, Minnesota, other than to say, “I understand what they claim,” or as he left the courthouse on $500,000 bond.
+Jacobson didn’t address the charges during his court appearance in St. Paul, Minnesota, other than to say, “I understand what they claim,” and didn’t comment as he left the courthouse on $500,000 bond.

 Jacobson has said previously that he didn’t engage in or know about any coercive, deceptive or forceful behavior.
 Messages seeking comment were sent to his attorney.